ibaifarina/Nami/README.md

 ## Overview

-Nami is a native macOS streaming client built around AniList metadata, a safe modular addon system, and Real-Debrid.
+Nami is a native macOS streaming client built around Kitsu metadata, a safe modular addon system, and Real-Debrid.

 It discovers anime, resolves episodes across addons, parses and deduplicates release candidates, ranks every source with a transparent scoring engine, and plays the best release through an embedded libmpv engine — while keeping manual source selection one click away.